 produced.
 Mouflon ewes will produce only single lambs with the rare twin occurring.
 In cases of

-situation when multiple births occur and ensure that all the lambs have gotten a first drink and
+when multiple births occur and ensure that all the lambs have gotten a first drink and continue to

 Some breeders lamb in barns or lambing jugs, while other breeders have their ewes lamb out on

-a couple of days to make sure the lambs are doing well.
+couple of days to make sure the lambs are doing well.
 If you lamb during the winter or times of wet

 and cool weather, make sure that the lambs are able to get dried off quickly or are in a dry, warmer

 place until they are dried off.
-While these sheep are hardy, all newborn lambs could
+While these sheep are hardy, all newborn lambs could become chilled

-weaning age tending toward the longer period.
-While some ewes will wean their lambs on their
+age tending toward the longer period.
+While some ewes will wean their lambs on their own, others will

-Removing the ram lambs from all ewes, including weanling ewe lambs, at age 12 weeks is the only way to
+the ram lambs at age 12 weeks from all ewes, including weanling ewe lambs, is the only sure way to

-ensure accurate identification of which ram is the sire to the next lambs which is a
+ensure the accurate identification of which ram is the sire to the next lambs - especially important for

-must for

 registered stock.
-Weaning ram lambs at 12 weeks of age and keeping them separate
+Weaning ram lambs at 12 weeks of age and keeping them separate from weanling

 Ewe lambs generally start cycling between 5 - 8 months and as young as 4 months of age.
 Some

-breeders will wait until after the ewe lambs are 1 year old to expose them to a ram while others
+breeders will wait until after the ewe lambs are one year old to expose them to a ram while other

-plan for the first lambing to occur as or after the ewe lambs turn one year old.
+shepherds plan for the first lambing to occur as or after the ewe lambs turn one year.
 At what age to

-expose ewe lambs to a ram for breeding, should be dependent upon the size in comparison to the
+expose ewe lambs to a ram for breeding should b dependent upon the size in comparison to the

 parents, condition, and health of the ewe lamb.
-Using smaller sized rams for the first
+Using smaller sized rams for the first breeding can be

 Depending upon the fertility and drive of the breeding flock sire and time placed with the ewe flock,

-within two weeks (more time is preferred) of removing a different breeding flock sire is never
+within two weeks (more time is preferred) of removing a different breeding flock sire is never advised

-also need to remove the flock sire ram from the ewe flock as these sheep can breed any time of the year
+need to remove the flock sire ram from the ewe flock as these sheep can breed any time of the year

 though the rams' activity may decrease during the hottest months.
 For example, removing your ram

 from the flock during July, August and September will prevent lambs from arriving in December,

 January and February and vice versa.
 Ewe lambs which are not to be bred at the time, should be

-removed from the ewe flock when the flock sire is present and not kept with any ram
+removed from the ewe flock when the flock sire is present and not kept with any ram lambs over the

 KEEPING EWES AND RAMS: Some breeders find that having another ram to keep the flock sire

-at least another ram or older ram lamb to keep the "companion ram" company during the
+at least another ram or older ram lamb to keep the "companion ram" company during the time when

-Mature rams generally tolerate ram lambs and breeders can keep weaned ram lambs and their
+Mature rams generally tolerate ram lambs and breeders can keep the older rams with their younger

-mature rams together.
+weanling ram lambs.
 There are mature rams that will not tolerate young rams or even ram lambs so

-the rams would then need to be kept separate based on age to prevent injury or death to
+the rams would then need to be kept separate based on age to prevent injury or death to other

-pasture, it is best to arrange a small area in which to contain the rams so they do not have enough room to
+best to arrange a small area in which to contain the rams so they do not have enough room to

 seriously hurt each other as they adjust to each other and decide who is in charge.
 Ewes also can be

-seen adjusting to each other and deciding who is "top ewe of the pasture" at times,
+seen adjusting to each other and deciding who is "top ewe of the pasture" at times, but without the

 HEALTH MANAGEMENT: Work with your local veterinarian and talk with other sheep breeders in

-farm specific.
+specific.
 Corsican, Desert Sand, Painted Desert, Texas Dall, Black Hawaiian, Multi-horned Hair and

 NM Dahl Sheep are generally more able to withstand internal parasites than sheep with wool, but

 certain individuals may need more or less attention.
-Hair Sheep are also more immune
+Hair Sheep are also more immune to problems

-local veterinarian about your area and recommended deworming schedules.
+veterinarian about your area and recommended deworming schedules.
 Wet, moist and humid areas

 may require more frequent dewormings than areas that are low in humidity and much drier.
+The

-For one of the major internal parasites of all sheep and goats, a system called
+FAMACHA system was developed in South Africa for one of the major internal parasites of all sheep

-not ever need to have their hooves trimmed, while other sheep at other farms based on the soil and
+ever need to have their hooves trimmed, while other sheep at other farms based on the soil and

 environment may need to have hooves trimmed two or three times a year.
-Some individual
+Some individual sheep